tomaslin/grails-email-validator/readme.md

 + The validity of an email is checked by issuing a VRFY command to the server.
 In most cases, this would be turned off.

-+ For usage examples, please refer to the EmailValidatorServiceSpec integration test.
++ For usage examples, please refer to the EmailValidatorServiceSpec[1] integration test.

 ## Gotchas / Tips